 Bottom line, Premiere is a pro application and should provide you the opportunity to get paid as you hone your craft before you get that big Hollywood break.

 Though… There is one downside to consider: There are grumbles about its stability.
-Perhaps it is just those who value stability that complains the loudest, but there are more than a few casual and semi-professional editors out there (me included) who have thrown up their hands in exasperation.
+Perhaps it is just those who value stability that complain the loudest, but there are more than a few casual and semi-professional editors out there (me included) who have thrown up their hands in exasperation.

 The Dark Horse: DaVinci Resolve